luksi1/docker-foreman/README.md

 ### Certificate handling

-One tip if you need to create certificates signed by your Puppet CA is simply to boot up your environment with out puppet:
+One tip if you need to create certificates signed by your Puppet CA is simply to boot up your environment without puppet:

 ```
 docker-compose up puppetserver